Panthers v Devils

 The Nottingham Panthers

-THE NOTTINGHAM Panthers and Cardiff Devils clashed for the second time in less than 48 hours on Sunday afternoon but this time it was inside Nottingham’s Motorpoint Arena.
+THE NOTTINGHAM Panthers and Cardiff Devils clashed for the third time in seven days on Wednesday night, this time it was a do-or-die Challenge Cup semi-final second leg after last week’s 5-5 tie in South Wales.